lhbikos/ReCenterPsychStats/docs/09-OneWayRepeated.md

 ```
 The sums of squares total is 103.9144.

 #### Calculate the sums of squares within (SSW) for the omnibus ANOVA.
-A necessary step in this equation is to calculate the variance for each student.
+A necessary step in this equation is to calculate the variance for each student {-}

 Here is the formula for sums of squares within: